 Welcome to the single largest collection of campsite reports for Algonquin Park!

 Planning a canoe trip in Algonquin Park can be tedious.
 Which lakes should I reserve?
 Where are the nicest campsites in Algonquin Park?
 Will the campsites even be big enough for my group?
 It’s time to put the guesswork aside.
-With approx. 500 backcountry campsites documented below, there’s no better resource to help you plan your next trip.
+With more than 500 backcountry campsites documented below, there’s no better resource to help you plan your next trip.

 A membership is required to view campsite reports.
 Three campsite reports are included below for free, as a sample.